AniTrend/anitrend-v2/.github/PULL_REQUEST_TEMPLATE.md

 <!--- Be kind to code reviewers, please try to keep pull requests as small and focused as possible :) -->

-**IMPORTANT**: By submitting a patch, you agree to allow the project owners to license your work under the terms of the [MIT License](https://github.com/AniTrend/anitrend-v2/blob/master/LICENSE.md).
+**IMPORTANT**: By submitting a patch, you agree to allow the project owners to license your work under the terms of the [GPL v3 License](https://github.com/AniTrend/anitrend-v2/blob/master/LICENSE.md).